-For gasoline starting in cold ambient temperature < 59°F (15°C): Keep the EZ Start dial in the "CHOKE" position until engine starts.
-As soon as the engine starts and runs smoothly turn the EZ Start dial to the "RUN" position.
-In extreme cold temperatures, this may take several seconds.
+For gas starting in cold ambient temperature < 59°F (15°C), the choke must be in 100% of the "CHOKE" position.
+Do not over-choke.
+As soon as engine starts, gradually move the choke lever to the "RUN" position over a 2-5 second duration.

-If the engine starts but does not continue to run make certain that the generator is on a flat, level surface.
+If the engine starts but does not run make certain that the generator is on a flat, level surface.
 The engine is equipped with a low oil sensor that will prevent the engine from running when the oil level falls below a critical threshold.